ASIAN REVIEW OF

 Those who wish to contribute to the journal may also do so by registering with the journal to begin the five-step process of manuscript submission through an online submission system or through e-mail (firstname.lastname@example.org).
 Before submitting articles and papers for possible publication, potential contributors should review the Paper Guidelines, as well as the About the Journal page for the journal's section policies.

 ARPA SUBSCRIPTION RATES

 Subscription (per year)

-To avail a copy or subscribe to the Asian Review of Public Administration journal, please contact the EROPA Secretariat (email@example.com).
+To subscribe or avail a printed copy of the Asian Review of Public Administration, please click here.

-The Asian Review of Public Administration (ARPA) is the bi-annual journal of the Eastern Regional Organization for Public Administration (EROPA).
-It is an internationally-refereed journal in the field of public administration and governance in the Asia-Pacific region and beyond.
+The Asian Review of Public Administration (ARPA) is the biannual journal of the Eastern Regional Organization for Public Administration (EROPA).
+It is an internationally-refereed journal in the field of public administration and governance in Asia and the Pacific region and beyond.

 2) Promote public administration and governance as a field of study and as an area of professional practice through the documenting of new ideas and to discuss emerging trends and problems and innovative solutions to the problems and to share organizational policies and experiences in the effort to improve the state of public administration and governance in the region and other parts of the world.